+The exact cause of eating disorders is not clear.
 Having an eating disorder is not a new choice of diet, nor is it simply a cry for attention.
-There is no single source of the development of the disorder, which originates from any number of complications and psychological factors that can develop in anyone, regardless of age or gender.
+There is no single source leading to the development of an eating disorder.
+Anorexia, binge eating, bulimia, and other eating disorders originate from any number of psychological factors and complications that can develop in anyone, regardless of age, gender, race or socioeconomic conditions.
+However, they do tend to affect women more than men.

-For some, eating issues can begin when they are as young as ten years old.
+For some, eating issues can begin as young as ten years of age.
 Sometimes the disorder can arise in response to bullying, stress, or even idealizing the airbrushed pictures of celebrities and models.

-More importantly, if someone wants to understand how to really help others that struggle with bulimia nervosa, binging, or even pica, they must take the initiative to research the disorder.
-No one can immediately understand what someone else is going through just by looking at their outward appearance, after all, anyone can disguise their troubles with distractions and half-truths.
+More importantly, if one wants to understand how to help others who struggle with bulimia nervosa, binging, or anorexia, they must take the initiative to research the disorder.
+No one can immediately understand what someone else is going through just by looking at their outward appearance.

 Written by Brielle R. Buford